Subbing The Subbing

 Introduction:

+The series “(im)possible dialogue” is one of Yoshida’s core artistic practices.
 It has been presented both as a performance and as a video installation.
-The setup is simple: two people talk to each other.
+The structure is simple: two people talk to each other.
 The only rule is that they do not share a common mother language.

-The absence of a shared language creates an unexpected freedom: at times leading to candid confessions, and at other times developing into philosophical exchanges reminiscent of Zen dialogue.
+Within such coexistence, a kind of “understanding” not based on linguistic meaning may begin to take shape.
+The performance is often conducted one-on-one between Yoshida and a participant, without any recording.
+The absence of a shared language creates an unexpected sense of freedom: at times leading to candid confessions, and at other times drifting into unexpected forms of exchange.

-Instead of relying on a dominant or shared language, the work creates a space of linguistic fairness, where both participants remain fully within their own languages and cultural backgrounds.
+Rather than relying on a dominant or shared language, the work creates a space of linguistic fairness, where both participants remain fully within their own languages and cultural backgrounds.
+In this space, new forms of encounter and relationship have the possibility to emerge.

 Catching a Catfish with a Gourd (Hyōnen-zu)